Dare-marvel/LeetCode-Solutions/Cpp/Dynamic Programming/Delete and Earn.md

 // Definition of the Solution class class Solution {
 public:
-    // Recursive helper function that calculates the maximum points earnable by deleting numbers
+    // deleteEarnHelpersive helper function that calculates the maximum points earnable by deleting numbers
     // Params: vector nums - input vector, set unique - set of unique numbers, unordered_map freq - frequency of each number int deleteEarnHelper(vector<int>& nums, set<int> unique, unordered_map<int, int> freq) {
         // Variables to keep track of the points earned in the current and previous two steps